How to use perf on MacOS for code profiling

 It is usually included in the Linux kernel, but there’s no way install it on a Mac.
 This is a pain because you’d usually want to profile (and generate flame-graphs 1) for your applications locally and not on a prod/staging server because that has a suitable Linux distribution running.

-On OSX you can use Docker containers to create such an environment and install perf on it:
+On OSX you can use Docker containers to create such an environment and install perf by downloading the Linux kernel source and building perf manually.

 Create a Dockerfile with the base image of the distribution you intend to use. e.g. if you’re targeting a Node app for profiling, you can use a Node base image which is debian-based.